chestercodes/chester.codes/content/posts/027-2019-12-26-automating-dotnet-versioning-process/post.md

 > This is the second post in a series on a method of automating .net library versioning.
 The [first post described the synver dotnet tool](/automating-dotnet-library-versioning-synver) which can be used to find the magnitude of library API changes according to the semantic versioning rules.

 [Semantic versioning](https://semver.org/) is a popular method for versioning software libaries.
 It describes three different types of change that can happen in libaries, Major, Minor and Patch.
-To decide the type of a change in the library, from one version to the next, one needs to take into account behaviour and API changes.
+To decide the type of a change in the library, from one version to the next, one needs to take into account library behaviour and API changes.

 Unlike public API changes, It's impossible to detect and verify the magnitude of changes in behaviour of code in an automated way, the responsibility of documenting behaviour changes is left to the developer.